apfel-das/protasis/README.md

 # protasis
-A movie recommendation engine which doesn't yet exist.
+A movie recommendation engine (which doesn't yet exist) made under FastAPI (yup, I like experimenting).

 ## How to run: